 Last week we looked adversity right in the eyeballs and then kicked its arse, adversity being the largest volcano in Sumatra – which we climbed like two conquering, awe-inspiring gladiators.
-This week instead of meeting our problem face on, we tried our best to avoid it – but to be fair, she was mental.
+This week instead of meeting our problem face on, we tried our best to avoid it – but to be fair, she was pretty wild.

 Her devotion to following us around was truly bizarre, and led to me falling into an uncontrollable laughing fit.
 There are times when laughter is not helpful – this was probably one of them.

 She deemed the giggles to be positive and even saw it as an invitation.
 She came to me, and forced my hand into a secret handshake.
-Sadly, my laughter only increased at this, which encouraged her further.
+My laughter only increased at this, which encouraged her further.
 It then appeared that we would be accompanied by a new friend throughout our market experience.

 To be honest, she seemed relatively harmless – just a bit weird.
 In fact, I’d even say I grew to like her.

 At one point, she brought over a jacket that matched the one she was wearing and indicated that Ruby should buy it.
-I agreed with her which earned me another secret handshake.
+I agreed with her, which earned me another secret handshake.
 Ruby wasn’t amused by my enthusiasm, but let’s face it, I was always going to encourage the idea of seeing those two in matching puffer jackets side by side.

 Unfortunately, the bond would later be cut short before we had found the time to exchange our contact details.
 She was considered to be bad for business by a man running a trainer shop that she had followed us into.
 Security got involved and removed her from the premises – she was throwing shoes on the floor at the time, to be fair.

-As stated, Bukittinggi is not overflowing with activities, therefore, Ruby decided to pass the afternoon by treating herself to a facial.
+As stated, Bukittinggi is not overflowing with activities, so Ruby decided to pass the afternoon by treating herself to a facial.
 That didn’t interest me, but the place did also offer a traditional Indonesian massage (whatever that was) so I decided to get one of those instead.

 The massage lasted an hour, but it felt as though it went on for five – my masseuse seemed to hate me.
-I laid down on my front, relaxed my body and then she just went straight into punching my legs as hard as she possibly could.
+I laid down on my front, relaxed my body, and then she just went straight into punching my legs as hard as she possibly could.
 It was extremely painful!
 What the hell was her problem?
 Did I look like her bailiff or something?
 One thing was for sure, my football career was as good as over now.

-She didn’t ease up throughout the entire massage either – I just had to lay down and take an hour long beating.
+She didn’t ease up throughout the entire massage, either – I just had to lay down and take an hour long beating.
 The head massage was by far the worst, to the extent that it literally made my eyes water.
 She was clawing and ripping at my hair like some kind of angry eagle.
-I was certain that there would by patches missing once she was done.
+I was certain that there would be patches missing once she was done.